jiayangguang/learngit/readme.txt

-create new branch is quick
+create new branch is quick And simple